Resistor52/tf-cloud-workstation/README.md

 Obviously, this assumes that you have both `git` and `terraform` installed.

 ## USAGE
 The cloud workstation can be accessed via either SSH or RDP.
+The necessary information will be an output when the script is complete.

 ## ADDITIONAL NOTES